Skip to contents

 group

 Specification of how features should be grouped for imputation.
-Accepts three formats:
+Accepted formats are:

-• character: string naming a supported Illumina platform; see the Note section.
+• A character scalar naming a supported Illumina platform; see Note.

 subset

-Character vector of feature names to impute (default NULL means impute all features).
-Must be a subset of obj_cn (colnames(obj)) and must appear in at least one group's feature.
+Optional character vector of feature names to impute.
+If NULL, all grouped features are imputed.
 Features in a group but not in subset are demoted to auxiliary columns for that group.
 Groups left with zero features after demotion are dropped with a message.

 allow_unmapped

 Logical.
 If FALSE, every column in colnames(obj) must appear in group.
-If TRUE, columns with no group assignment are left untouched (neither imputed nor used as auxiliary columns) and a message is issued instead of an error.
+If TRUE, columns with no group assignment are left untouched and are not used as auxiliary columns.

 k